 print(calculate(n))

-I also made the calculation into a function.
-The reason will become clear soon.
-Meanwhile, it must be noted that, instead of a minute and a half, it took slightly over 9 seconds.
+It must be noted that, instead of a minute and a half, it took slightly over 10 seconds.

 One characteristic of Python is that each program runs on a single CPU core.
 No matter how many cores you have, the program will only use one.
 For enterprise applications, this makes it beneficial because it’s easy to scale, but for calculation-intensive applications you’re not leveraging the full power of your computer.
 There are tools and mechanisms to spread your program execution across multiple cores, but it usually involves a major rewrite of your program.

-Another characteristic of Python is that the program is compiled at runtime.
+Another characteristic of Python is that the program is converted to bytecode and interpreted at runtime.
 Depending on the case, this incurs slower execution time and increased resource usage.
 Specifically for numeric calculations, Numba could be your friend.
 Its first trick is to pre-compile the code so it doesn’t have to be interpreted at runtime.
 All it takes is a single @njit decorator and obviously importing the Numba library.

 from numba import njit